 Costa Rica also has a unique problem with organ trafficking.
 Unscrupulous doctors recruit destitute Costa Ricans who are willing to sell their organs to patients in Europe and the Middle East.
 In 2012 a ring of Costa Rican doctors were arrested in connection to these transactions, and the Costa Rican government has begun imposing stricter punishments for these types of crimes.

 Only take registered taxis in Costa Rica, which are red and orange.
-Take note of the license plate number before you get in the car.
+Make note of the license plate number before you get in the car.
 If you take an unregistered taxi, you are running a much greater risk of being robbed.
 Your driver may charge you an exorbitant fee, or worse.
 In the worst-case scenarios, criminals masquerading as taxi drivers temporarily kidnap their passengers and drive them to an ATM, where they force them to withdraw money.
 You can make your travels even easier and safer when you book your transportation through Anywhere.